trisfaizal/Marketing-Site/src/_posts/features/2019-05-19-array-structures.md

 ## Summary

-Array Structures opens a wealth of opportunities to empower editors to build complex pages.
+Array Structures open a wealth of opportunities to empower editors to build complex pages.
 We'd love to hear about how you're using them!